Julia 1.6 Documentation

 The most significant departures of Julia from typical dynamic languages are:

-- The core language imposes very little; Julia Base and the standard library is written in Julia itself, including primitive operations like integer arithmetic
+- The core language imposes very little; Julia Base and the standard library are written in Julia itself, including primitive operations like integer arithmetic

 - A rich language of types for constructing and describing objects, that can also optionally be used to make type declarations